Extreme Weather Research Database

 If any fields are unclear or you are not sure what to put in certain sections, please let us know and we will be happy to assist you.

-If you’re an organisation that funds extreme weather-related, we can provide direct assistance to get your data into the database.
+If you’re an organisation that funds extreme weather-related research, we can provide direct assistance to get your data into the database.
 Get in touch with us at: nzris@mbie.govt.nz

 How to update your data

-If you’re updating an existing entry, you will need to know your database submission ID which can be found in the database itself once it is published.
+Just fill in the form with your updated information, let us know in your email that you are updating a record and provide your database submission ID.
 Your submission ID can be found in the first column of the database and will begin with ‘EWRD-P-’ followed by 4 numbers.

 Background